-The Assessment Panel comprises of an independent Chair, and representatives from four key organisations with expertise in the funding objectives as follows:
+The Assessment Panel comprises of an independent Chair, and representatives from four key organisations with expertise in the program objectives as follows:

-- Chair Independent, with deep knowledge and understanding of the local government sector - Office of Local Government - Training Services - Department of Planning, Housing and Infrastructure - Aboriginal Strategy, Policy and Engagement by the independent probity officer to the OLG Deputy Secretary.
+- Chair Independent, with deep knowledge and understanding of the local government sector

+- Office of Local Government

+- Training ServicesDepartment of Planning, Housing and Infrastructure - Aboriginal Strategy, Policy and Engagement, and

+- Local Government NSW and

+- United Services Union.

 Appointments to the Panel, including staff appointments, will be confirmed with an independent probity advisor.
-Advice on the appropriateness and inclusiveness of the Panel members nominated may be referred
+Advice on the appropriateness and inclusiveness of the